- Our School

 Leanne Dotchin – SENDCo St Joseph’s Middle School Highford Lane Hexham NE462DD 01434605124

 Please click on the link below to view the SEND Policy and SEND Report

+In brief the new approach to special educational needs provision ensures that children are at the centre of all teachers’ planning as well as teachers being responsible for pupils’ progress.
 There are four broad area of need outlined in the new code of practice: Communication and interaction; Cognition and learning; Social, emotional and mental health difficulties; Sensory and/or physical needs.